The quality of surrogacy agencies varies widely. It’s important to thoroughly research and interview your surrogacy agency before making a decision.

 Your agency should provide you and your surrogate with the aid of mental health professionals whenever needed throughout the process.
 “It can be a stressful process,” said Ferrara of Worldwide Surrogacy.
 “Not everything always goes wonderfully.”
 Some of the more stressful points throughout your journey that could possibly arise include a failed embryo transfer, a miscarriage, or a second surrogate if a complication arises with your initial carrier.
 “You want to have the right support and the right people to help you navigate these hurdles if you encounter them.”

 Your surrogacy agency will connect you with an escrow management company, that will be responsible for handling compensation and expenses for your surrogate and donor.
+Some agencies even have their own escrow team in-house who will manage your funds on your behalf.
 “During this process, your surrogate is going to have medical bills for prenatal care and delivery,” said Scott of Simple Surrogacy.
 “Any time those are sent in, they’ll be paid directly from escrow to the companies that provided services for your surrogate.”

 Tips for choosing a surrogacy agency